here’s the thing…

 I can’t promise you I’ll do an excellent job at selecting the most pertinent and interesting facts about my life, but I can guarantee you that everything you’re about to read is true—99.8 percent true.

 When I first discovered peanut butter, I polished off two jars of the stuff in two days.
 And at one point in my life, I only ate croissants and pasta for an entire school year.
-Nowadays, I’m much more balanced—
+Nowadays, I’m much more balanced—I don’t eat pasta for more than three days in a row, and as for peanut butter, it takes me more than two whole days to polish off a jar, let alone two.

 I’ve also had Coco and Cora, Tutti and Frutti, my friendly parakeets, three turtles, one bunny, one fish—“This is a zoo, not a house,” my mother used to say— five guinea pigs, three dwarf hamsters, two dogs, and two cats.

-According to my husband, I have such a sharp and boisterous laughter that every time we go to the movies the projectionist needs to crank up the volume.
+According to my husband, I have such a sharp and boisterous laughter that every time we go to the movies, the projectionist needs to crank up the volume.